marilius12/taxes/pages/common-mistakes.md

 > If I invest in stocks through my foreign company, I can pay a lower withholding tax on dividends.

 Most countries have **anti-treaty shopping** provisions, in particular, **limitation on benefits clauses**.
-If you want to benefit from a reduced WTH tax rate in a foreign country, you will need to establish enonomic substance there.
+If you want to benefit from a reduced WTH tax rate in a foreign country, you will need to establish economic substance there.